nebari-dev/nebari/README.md

 "What is the recommended way to do X with QHub?"
 * [Issues](https://github.com/Quansight/qhub/issues/new/choose) for queries, bug reporting, feature requests, documentation, etc.
-> We work around the clock to make QHub Cloud more excellent.
+> We work around the clock to make QHub more excellent.
 Which implies that sometimes your
 > query might take a while to get a reply.
 We apologise in advance and ask you to please, be patient.